othneildrew/Best-README-Template/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The goal of Xidipity is to create a high quality WordPress theme with the following characteristics.
+Xidipity is a high quality WordPress theme with the following characteristics.
 1. satisfying to use
 2. versatile in the creation of content